LafeLabs/PostCapitalistIndustry/Principles.md

 * Every single word said every single idea ever put forth by an economist is a vicious lie.
 Economics is not a science, and science is bullshit anyway.
 It is not our job to argue with the economist it is our job to build a better world in which they are not welcome.
 * Fuck the wage system
 * Fuck work.
 I am against work in all forms.
 We must attack the concept of work at all levels.
+* Technology is personal, as it should be.
+Relationships between technology and the human body are always in mind.

 This chapter might want to get absorbed into the Free Technology chapter.